How Living Donors are Revolutionizing Organ Transplants

 The Process of a Living Organ Donation

-If you want to donate an organ to a loved one or simply want to donate to someone in need, thank you for even considering it!
+If you want to donate an organ to a loved one or want to donate to someone in need, thank you for even considering it!
 Living organ donations make a significant impact.

 Donor Evaluation

-In order to donate, you’ll need to undergo a thorough evaluation that includes a physical exam, a mental health evaluation and other testing to ensure you’re qualified and healthy enough to donate.
-This evaluation will also carefully assess your social support system and your financial situation.
+“To donate, you’ll first need to fill out the online questionnaire,” said Shanna Puente, Assistant Director of the Champion for Life program at University Health.
+“After the questionnaire, you will undergo a thorough evaluation that includes a physical exam, a mental health evaluation and other testing to ensure you’re qualified and healthy enough to donate.”

 Financial Cost